 The Great Artesian Basin is known to sustain a large number of mound springs, which occur predominantly near the Basin's edges.
 Most mound springs occur in arid and semi-arid environments and therefore have been of ecological, cultural and economic significance for a long period of time (Cox and Barron 1998).

 The study project will determine in detail the relationship between a selection of mound springs and the related aquifer system.
 By doing so, it is hoped that the morphology, flow dynamics and history of mound spring formation can be better understood.
-GAB mound spring environments have been chosen as the focus of study because of the number, variety and sensitivity to groundwater exploitation prevalent in this basin.
+Basin mound spring environments have been chosen as the focus of study because of the number, variety and sensitivity to groundwater exploitation prevalent in this Basin.

 This research will investigate the impacts of habitat degradation and aquatic contamination on sexual selection in the desert goby, a freshwater fish endemic the springs and rivers of Central Australia.